-6.3 GARAGE DOOR OPENER
+GARAGE DOOR OPENER

-The garage door openers were tested and were functional.
-The auto stop reverse safety switches were functioning as intended.
+The garage door opener was tested and was functional.
+The auto stop reverse safety switch was functioning as intended.

-The Photo-eye beam for the east garage door was installed to high above the floor of the garage to adequately offer protection for small children and/or pets.
+The Photo-eye beam was installed to high above the floor of the garage to adequately offer protection for small children and/or pets.
 We recommend that the photo-eye be lowered to within 4-6" of the floor.